Investigators proposing for Gemini time must submit their proposals using the Gemini Phase I Tool (PIT).

-Instruments which are being offered in the 2014A semester are listed below.
+Instruments which are being offered in the 2014B semester are listed below.
 More detailed information is available about each instrument from the Gemini Observatory via the links below.

-The Gemini and Subaru observatories are continuing a time exchange program that will provide the Gemini community with 5-10 nights of time at Subaru.
+The Gemini and Subaru observatories are continuing a time exchange program that will provide the Gemini community with at least 5 nights of time at Subaru.
 Facility instruments are available as follows: